transcovo/bootprint/doc/js.md

   └── index.html.hbs
 </code></pre>

-The following example demonstrates how to use this module:
+The following code demonstrates the usage of the `.merge`-function without loading any module:

 ```js
 require('bootprint')